tegacodes/botTutorials/retweetbot/README.md

 `//  retweet a tweet with id '343360866131001345'

 //
-T.post('statuses/retweet/:id', { id: '343360866131001345' }, function (err, data, response) {
+T.post('statuses/retweet/:id', { id: '343360866131001345' }, function (err, data, response) {  \n

-  //whatever you want to happen when an error happens go here
+  //whatever you want to happen when an error happens go here  \n

-  console.log(data)
+  console.log(data)  \n
 })`

 POST requires 3 arguments, the first determines whether it is a status update or retweet and requires the user id if it is a retweet, the second can be left blank, and the third is an error function as before.

 Finally the last two lines in bot.js are calling the retweetLatest() function which will run this function once.
 Then a timer is set that will call this function every hour.
 You can call functions at time intervals by using the javascript [setInterval function.](https://developer.mozilla.org/en-US/Add-ons/SDK/High-Level_APIs/timers)

 'setInterval(function () {alert("Hello")}, 3000);'